richgieg/CppND-Capstone-Project/README.md

 ### The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
 `TextureManager` maintains an `unordered_map` of `shared_ptr<Texture2DHandle>` instances and hands out copies of shared pointers as requested.
-When the last `shared_ptr<Texture2DHandle>` goes out of scope then the `Texture2DHandle` runs, which unloads the unsafe `Texture2D` structure loaded by raylib library (see previous rubric item).
+When the last `shared_ptr<Texture2DHandle>` goes out of scope then the `Texture2DHandle` destructor runs, which unloads the unsafe `Texture2D` structure loaded by raylib library (see previous rubric item).

 See: `TextureManager.cpp` and `Texture2DHandle.cpp`